Abdul Muktadir: Early life

 Abdul Muktadir was the third child born into a Bengali Muslim family in Pashchimpara, Silam, Sylhet District on 19 February 1940.
 His mother was Begum Moshaheda Khanom.
 His father Abdul Jabbar was a renowned Moulvi and social activist, as well as the founder and headmaster of Silam PL Junior High School.
 Abdul Jabbar also used to voluntarily teach at the Jalalpur Alia Madrasa in Sylhet Sadar.
 Abdul Muktadir had two brothers and four sisters.
 His youngest brother was Abdul Qadir Jalaluddin.

 Abdul Muktadir studied in Chakerbazar Government Primary School and then Silam PL Junior High School.
 In 1956 he graduated from Raja G. C. High School and in 1958 from Sylhet Government College.
-He completed bachelors and masters in geology from Dhaka University in 1960 and 1962 respectively.
+He completed a bachelor's and a master's in geology from Dhaka University in 1960 and 1962 respectively.

 Career

 In July 1963, Muktadir was an assistant geologist with the East Pakistan Water and Power Development Authority.
 He then joined the faculty of Dhaka University on 19 October 1964 as a lecturer of geology.
 He earned his PhD in hydrology in the University of London.
-He received further training on hydrology as part of technical assistance from the British Government.
+He received further training on hydrology as part of technical assistance from the British government.
 By 1968 at least, he was a senior lecturer.
-He intended to travel to the United States for further research.